emqx/neuron-docs/en_US/configuration/south-devices/opc-ua/overview.md

 **Publish Interval** defines the fastest rate at which the OPC UA server sends point update values to NeuronEX in a loop when the **Update Mode** is set to Subscribe or Read&Subscribe.
 If this parameter is set to 0, the fastest publish interval supported by the OPC UA server is used.
 The interval is expressed in milliseconds.
 The default value is 500 ms, meaning the fastest point update rate sent by the OPC UA server to NeuronEX is 500 ms.

 ::: tip

 The **Update Mode** is set in the global parameters of the southbound node and indicates that the southbound node obtains data via OPC UA subscription.
 Meanwhile, the Subscribe attribute in the NeuronEX tags settings means that when the value of this tag changes, it immediately triggers an upload report to the northbound application.
 Setting both together allows you to obtain real-time data change reports.

+When the **Update Mode** is set to Subscribe or Read&Subscribe, and the tag attribute is configured as Subscribe, the Interval of the collection group does not take effect for this tag, meaning the tag will not report data periodically.

+When the **Update Mode** is set to Subscribe or Read&Subscribe, and the tag attribute is configured as Read and Subscribe, the Interval of the collection group takes effect for this tag, meaning the tag will also report data periodically.

 :::

 ## Configure Data Groups and Tags